 - Contralateral Prophylactic Mastectomy

 Chemotherapy is the type of drug treatment that is used to destroy cancer cells.
-Doctors recommend chemotherapy for breast cancer before surgery in the idea of shrinking the tumour as it makes it easier to remove the tumour.
+Doctors recommend chemotherapy for breast cancer before surgery with the idea of shrinking the tumour as it makes it easier to remove the tumour.
 But, this type of treatment is usually used with other treatments especially before or after the surgery.

 There are different chemotherapy stages for breast cancer and undergoing each chemo stage will bring so many changes and side effects on your body.

-In radiation therapy, high power radiation beams are used to radiate and kill cancer cells.
+In radiation therapy, high-power radiation beams are used to radiate and kill cancer cells.
 Radiation therapy does not kill cancer right away.
 External radiation beam therapy is a type of local treatment which aims directly at the spot of your cancer cells.
 This radiation therapy destroys the genetic material that controls cell growth and division.

-Treatment for stages I to III breast cancer
+Breast Cancer Treatment for stages I to III breast cancer

 There are a variety of treatments for breast cancer and each stage of breast cancer has a different method of therapy.
 In some scenarios, most people will be in need of a combination of two or more treatments, as the depth of the tumour cells is hard.
 The treatments may differ from stage to stage.
 Here we have gathered the treatment methods for stage I to III breast cancer.